wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 a dummy MESI state in the stack, and include a pointer to that state in the `MemReq` object.
 The locking protocol will access this dummy variable in `CheckForMESIRace()` and `class MESTBottomCC`'s `processAccess()`.
-For `CheckForMESIRace()`, the check will always pass without entering the if branch body, since filter cache races do not change this dummy state (we have other methods for dealing with that; see below).
+For `CheckForMESIRace()`, the check will always pass without entering the if branch body, since filter cache races do not change this dummy state (we have other methods for dealing with races; see below).
 For `processAccess()`, the state will be set accordingly, but we discard the value anyway, since filter cache encodes state and address tag using `rdAddr` and `wrAddr` rather than traditional "tags and states".
 Furthermore, the member variable of filter cache object, `filterLock`, is passed as the filter cache's invalidation lock in the `MemReq` object.
 This lock